MoustaphaCheikhJidou/LicensePlateRecognition/README.md

 Run `Second phase notebook JIDDOU26.ipynb` to regenerate submission.csv and to generate the final_phase_images directory, which contains the generated images with a box around the license plate and the reading results.

-Run `test notebook.ipynb` to test on a specific image.
+Run `test notebook.ipynb` to test on a specific image (you can change the path of the image).

 ### Contact